EmptyStar/abdecor/README.md

 In order to facilitate more complex decorations, the Advanced Biome Decoration API uses a powerful and performant mechanism for targeting advanced decorations to the environment.
 The advanced decoration process works like so:

 1. Call `abdecor.register_advanced_decoration(...)` to register an advanced decoration
-2. Self-destructing 'mapgen nodes' are placed to mark locations where advanced decorations should be generated
+2. Self-destructing 'marker nodes' are placed to mark locations where advanced decorations should be generated
-3. The biome API gennotify mechanism is used to identify the mapgen nodes during map generation
+3. The biome API gennotify mechanism is used to identify the marker nodes during map generation
-4. An advanced decoration function (supplied during registration) is called for each mapgen node to generate the advanced decoration
+4. An advanced decoration function (supplied during registration) is called for each marker node to generate the advanced decoration at each marker location
 5. All advanced decorations are written to the map and rendered in the world

+For working examples of what this API can do, see the [Advanced Biome Decoration Modpack](https://github.com/EmptyStar/abdecor_modpack) for reference.

 API
 ---